mxsjoberg/md2website/posts/lark-parser-and-ast-visitor-for-playcode.md

-# Lark parser and AST visitor for PlayCode
+# Lark parser generator and AST visitor for PlayCode

 <mark>October 20, 2023</mark> by [Michael Sjöberg](/about.html)

+I have never really used parser generators.
+I briefly tried YACC, Bison, and ANTLR, but didn't like it.
+I prefer to write my own recursive descent parsers, it's more fun (sometimes!) and it's nice to have full control over the AST layout.

+However, I do have many language-related ideas lined up for PlayCode, and it would be great to not having to re-write parts of the parser every time there is a change in the grammar.

-I never really use parser generators.
-But I have many language-related ideas that I want to explore without writing a new parser each time, or worse, update after every grammar change...
-So, I have decided to re-implement a subset of PlayCode using [Lark](https://github.com/lark-parser/lark).
+So, in this post, I want to explore implementing a subset of PlayCode using [Lark](https://github.com/lark-parser/lark).

 ## Lark grammar

-A Lark parser is generated based on the `.lark` grammar file, so first need to translate PlayCode's pseudo-grammar into a proper grammar using Lark's syntax.
-It's very similar to the EBNF dialects that I'm used to, so all good.
+A Lark parser is generated from the `.lark` grammar file, so first need to translate PlayCode's pseudo-grammar into the syntax used by Lark.
+It's [very similar](https://lark-parser.readthedocs.io/en/latest/grammar.html) to EBNF.

-Below is a subset of PlayCode's grammar in Lark.
-It's somewhat simplified to make it more readable, you can see the full up-to-date grammar here: [github.com/mxsjoberg/playcode/blob/main/pc.lark](https://github.com/mxsjoberg/playcode/blob/main/pc.lark)
+Below is a subset of PlayCode's grammar for Lark.
+You can see the full up-to-date grammar [here](https://github.com/mxsjoberg/playcode/blob/main/pc.lark).

 ```lark
 assign_stmt : IDENTIFIER "=" expr